aheze/AppClipQuickStart/README.md

 # AppClipQuickStart
 Instructions on how to make an app clip.
+This will eventualyl get cleaned up and transformed into an article.

 1. Add a new target